CommonAccord/Cmacc-Org/Doc/G/NVCA/2020/Binder/Acme-SeriesA/Center.md

 IRA.=[G/NVCA/2020/IRA/Form/0.md]

-Note=The Voting Agreement is referenced with a particular configuration of the Board.
-It demonstrates one way to create (and maintain) a series of use-cases shaping the form.
+Note=The Voting Agreement is referenced with a particular configuration of the Board and the optional "Sale Rights" section 4 (renumbering the following sections).
+This demonstrates a way to create (maintain and communicate) a series of use-cases for the form.

-Voting.=[G/NVCA/2020/Voting/Form/VariantWithBoardChoices.md]
+Voting.=[G/NVCA/2020/Voting/Form/Variant-BoardTwoPref-KH-CEO-Mut.md]

 CDA.=[G/NVCA/2020/LifeScience/LS-CDA/Form/0.md]